 Because of recent changes at some of the testing companies that affect the ability to transfer raw DNA data between databases, I have updated my earlier post summarizing which test results can be uploaded to which other sites.
 In the table below, find the company who performed your autosomal DNA test in the top row, then follow that column down to see which sites will accept transfers of your DNA data.
 The superscript numbers refer to notes below the table.
 As always, be sure to read the Terms of Service for each company/database before you transfer.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)

-|If you tested at:1||Ancestry
+|If you tested at:||Ancestry

-(4) Transfers to Family Tree DNA can see and contact their DNA matches for free.
+(4) I no longer recommend Family Tree DNA because of repeated privacy lapses at the company.
+Transfers to Family Tree DNA can see and contact their DNA matches for free.
 For a $19 fee, they can access additional tools, like ethnicity estimates and a chromosome browser.
-Testers who used the newer versions of AncestryDNA (v2) and 23andMe (v4) will not receive distant, speculative matches at FTDNA.
-Their database is estimated at over 500,000 people.
+(Transfers for those who took the MyHeritage test are exempt from the fee.)
+Testers who used the newer versions of AncestryDNA (v2) and 23andMe (v4,5) will not receive distant, speculative matches at FTDNA.
+Their database is about 1 million people.

 (6) WeGene serves primarily an Asian market.
 They do not currently have relative matching but plan to add it in the future.
 WeGene accepts 23andMe v5 transfers, but they warn that some of their features may not work properly; they are working to resolve the issue.
 The size of their database is not known.

 (7) If AncestryDNA and 23andMe are the universal donors of autosomal DNA testing, GEDmatch is the universal acceptor.
 Transfers and most tools are free, including relative matching, ethnicity (admixture) estimates, phasing, and archaic matches.
 Additional “Tier 1” tools available for a donation of $10 per month.
 Their database contains more than 1 million uploads.